-Knowing the Victoria Pool Fencing Standards & Regulations
+Knowing The Victorian Pool Fencing Standards & Regulations

-While it’s easy to get caught up in the fun of dreaming about installing a swimming pool or spa, the protection and active supervision of young children and adults who are not that confident in-and-around water isn’t a consideration that should be overlooked.
+While it’s easy to get caught up in the fun of dreaming about installing a swimming pool or spa, don’t forget the all-important consideration of pool safety!

 Glass Pool Fencing Standards & Regulations